nikshrimali/EMLOPS/README.md

 | :---:   | :-: | :-: | :-: |
 | 9 | 98.983 | 99.375 | 98.5185  |
 | 10 | 98.6441 | 98.75 | 98.5185 |

+> - Latest Commit
+> - Model is passing all the test cases